 FIVS’s work is organised around four key activities:

-- Gathering and sharing relevant information: FIVS reports on significant developments to its members in critical topical areas such as economic, social, and environmental sustainability matters.
+- Gathering and sharing relevant information: FIVS reports on significant developments in the area of sustainability to its members.

 - Developing and communicating positions on key issues: FIVS’s Committees and Working Groups develop policy and technical positions.
 FIVS then advocates on behalf of its members after consensus is reached and communicates views to relevant bodies including national governmental authorities, intergovernmental organisations and others.
-FIVS has been engaged on issues such as advertising restrictions, restrictive trade measures, allergen labelling requirements, and significant technical matters.
+FIVS has been engaged in issues such as advertising restrictions, restrictive trade measures, ethical trading, the many forms of labelling requirements, and significant technical matters.

 - Serving as an international networking platform: FIVS’s Meetings and Conferences bring together industry members, government officials, academic experts, and others from around the world.
 These gatherings enable participants to learn about and exchange views on cutting-edge issues and to collaborate on industry initiatives.

 - Interacting with international organisations: FIVS holds observer status at the Codex Alimentarius Commission, the International Organisation of Vine and Wine (OIV) and the World Intellectual Property Organisation (WIPO).
 FIVS also interacts with other international bodies such as the World Wine Trade Group (WWTG), the International Wine Technical Summit (IWTS), the Asia Pacific Economic Cooperation (APEC) Wine Regulatory Forum, the World Trade Organisation (WTO), the Organisation for Economic Cooperation and Development (OECD), the World Customs Organisation (WCO), the International Organisation of Legal Metrology (OIML), and the World Health Organisation (WHO).